Yunyung/Software-Testing-NYCU-2021/README.md

 # Software Testing (Spring 2021)

 ## About this Repository
-* This is the repository for the labs in NYCU CS Software testing Spring 2021 class.
+* This is the repository for the labs and homworks in NYCU CS Software testing Spring 2021 class.
 * The testing framework we use in labs is **"JUnit 5"** and java IDE **"IntelliJ IDEA Community"**.
 * See more [Software Testing](https://timetable.nycu.edu.tw/?r=main/crsoutline&Acy=109&Sem=2&CrsNo=5259) course information.
 ## How to Use This Repository
 * Lab instruction is in [here](https://github.com/iasthc/NYCU-Software-Testing-2021).
+* Homework requirements is in each correspond folder.
 * All codes and files for each lab are placed in corresponding folders.

 ## Lab